-When a rare metabolic condition and Autism made it difficult to for him to attend traditional school, Nathan reached out to local artists.
-It was then that a paintbrush became a barrier breaker to a whole new sense of community.
+When a rare metabolic condition and Autism made it difficult to for him to attend traditional school, Nathan reached out to local artists where he discovered oil paint and community.
+His paintbrush became a barrier breaker.

-"In 2010, Meredith Blackmore introduced me to oil painting and my love of drawing shed its skin inviting a world of colour and texture.
+“When Meredith Blackmore introduced me to oil painting in 2010, my love of drawing shed its skin inviting colour and texture.
 Soon, soft canvas shifted to crisp wood panels.”

-Nathan received the Guelph Arts Youth Opportunities Award in 2014.
-This allowed him to give back to the local arts community by offering mentorship from established local artists to aspiring, young artists.
+In 2014, Nathan received the Guelph Arts Youth Opportunities Award which allowed him to give back to the community by offering mentorship by established local artists to aspiring, young artists.

 For Nathan, art is travel and connection.

 “My paintbrush moves my soul across the Earth and all living things.
-And even further to distant galaxies immersed in luminous nebulae where stars are born.
-Today’s Hubble photographs reveal in reality more than we could have imagined.
-To even begin to understand such things, I must keep an open mind that anything is possible.
-That alone is inspiration for me to strive to live my best life.
+And then further to distant galaxies immersed in luminous nebulae where stars are born.
+Why Nebula?
+To even begin to understand such things, I must keep an open mind that anything is possible, and that alone is inspiration for me.

-In Nathan’s animal series inspired by the Cherokee Legend, Two Wolves,
+In Nathan’s animal series inspired by the Cherokee Legend

 he explores ways to make each day count.
-His wolf prints hang in his own studio as messengers of hope, joy, wisdom, gratitude, passion, curiousity and more. “ I can choose which wolf to feed and that makes my day."
+His prints hang in his studio as messengers of hope, joy, wisdom, passion, curiousity and more.

 “I can choose which wolf to feed and that makes my day.
 I hope to share this.”